A theory of learning data statistics in diffusion models, from easy to hard: Theoretical analysis of score denoising

-\begin{proposition}[Positive result] Assume that $L_t(x\cdot v)$ is the likelihood ratio of a sub-Gaussian random variable, and $\sigma$ an activation function such that $F_\sigma$ satisfies \cref{assumption:A} and \cref{assumption:B}.
+\begin{assumption}[Essential] $\sigma$ and $\mathbb P$ are such that $\nabla_{\mathrm{sph}}\mathcal L(\alpha)$ is strictly negative for all $\alpha \in (0,1)$ \end{assumption} \begin{assumption}[Technical] Define We assume the following estimates hold for some $C_1>0$, $\varepsilon>0$: \end{assumption} \begin{proposition}[Positive result] Assume that $L_t(x\cdot v)$ is the likelihood ratio of a sub-Gaussian random variable, and $\sigma$ an activation function such that $F_\sigma$ satisfies \cref{assumption:A} and \cref{assumption:B}.
 Denote with $k^*$ the information exponent of the loss $\mathcal L$ and let $\hat n(d,k^*)$ be a sample complexity threshold defined as:

 then the application of $\hat n(d,k^*)$ steps of projected gradient descent with step size $\eta_d$ satisfying starting from isotropic initialization $w\sim\text{Unif}(\mathbb S^{d-1})$ leads to: